-For phase 3, the simulation simulated over an electronic version of the TJHSST Hallway Map and the graphics component was put on a total freeze.
+The goal of Phase 3 testing was to create an accurate simulation for all TJHSST hallways.
+For phase 3, the simulation simulated over an electronic version of the TJHSST Hallway Map and the graphics component was removed.
 This map including the hallway numbers used in the simulation is shown.
 The program was modified to calculate output student path data correctly, and an OpenOffice document was created which imports the data (and can update it as the code outputs new data).
 The table in this document is included below.